-Pfizer-BioNTech coronavirus vaccine wins full FDA approval, potentially persuading the hesitant to get a shot
+Pfizer-BioNTech coronavirus vaccine gets full FDA approval, potentially persuading the hesitant to get a shot

-The vaccine has been approved for two doses, three weeks apart, in people 16 and older.
+The vaccine is approved for two doses, three weeks apart, in people 16 and older.
 It remains available under emergency use authorization for adolescents ages 12 to 15.

 “As the first FDA-approved covid-19 vaccine, the public can be very confident that this vaccine meets the high standards for safety, effectiveness and manufacturing quality the FDA requires of an approved product,” FDA acting commissioner Janet Woodcock said in a statement.